Wetlands Fishing at Everglades Holiday Park Airboat Tours

 The Everglades is composed of thousands of mangroves and winding waterways that are home to a wide variety of birds, alligators, amphibians, mammals, and fish.
-Since the wetlands within Everglades National Park are home to so many exotic and endangered animals, conservationists and experts at Everglades Holiday Park hard to ensure they are kept safe, so they can live in peace and harmony.
+Since the wetlands within Everglades National Park are home to so many exotic and endangered animals, conservationists and experts at Everglades Holiday Park hard to ensure they are kept safe, so they can live in peace and harmony, making it a prime destination for Miami airboat tours.

 One exception that Everglades National Park does make, however, is fishing.
 Fishing is allowed in the Everglades, which is abundant in fish like snook, tarpon, snapper, and bass.
 In fact, the Florida Everglades is one of the top fishing destinations in the world.